meefen/la-spring16/CI5330-LearningAnalytics-syllabus.md

 - Asmaa Elbadrawy, R. Scott Studham, George Karypis (2015).
 Collaborative Multi-Regression Models for Predicting Students’ Performance in Course Activities.In Proceedings of the 5th International Conference on Learning Analytics and Knowledge. http://dl.acm.org/citation.cfm?id=2723590&CFID=475348647&CFTOKEN=18794396

 Activities: To be designed by SIG 5

+### Week 14: Applying LA in Practice

+Readings and Activities TBD

 ### Week 15: Working on the WG Project; NO CLASS MEETING